Deep Dimension Reduction for Supervised Representation Learning: Appendix

 where $(\rvz_i,\rvy_i), i = 1,2,3$ are i.i.d. copies of $(\rvz,\rvy)$.
 We have

-where in the first and third inequalities we use the triangle inequality, and second one follows from the boundedness of $\rvy$.
-By (\ref{app1}), the first term in the last line is bounded by $2560 C_1B_1L_1\sqrt{pd} n^{-\frac{1}{p+2}}$.
-Some direct calculation shows that
+where in the first and third inequalities we use the triangle inequality, and second one follows from the boundedness of $\rvy$, the last inequality is due to (\ref{app1}). \end{proof} \begin{lemma} Suppose that (A1) and (A2) hold and the network parameters satisfy (N1).
+Then,